Evaluation

 Algorithm Resolution

-algorithm = instantiate_algorithm(cfg.algorithms.latent, datamodule)
+algorithm = instantiate_algorithm(algorithms["latent"], datamodule)

-algorithm = instantiate_algorithm(cfg.algorithms.lightning, datamodule)
+algorithm = instantiate_algorithm(algorithms["lightning"], datamodule)

 else: